sandrohanea/echosharp/README.md

 using var factory = await provisioner.ProvisionAsync();

-// Create a speech transcriptor using var transcriptor = factory.Create(new SpeechTranscriptorOptions() {
+// Create a speech transcriptor using var transcriptor = factory.Create(new SpeechProcessorOptions() {
     LanguageAutoDetect = false, // Flag to auto-detect the language Language = new CultureInfo("en-US") // Language to use for transcription